abdullin/gtd/Readme.md

 ## Updates and News

-You can follow my [blob on Software Design][http://abdullin.com] for any materials and updates on this project.
+You can follow my [blog on Software Design](http://abdullin.com) for any materials and updates on this project.